klauer/epics-sumo-mirror/doc/index.rst

 License
 =======

-This software of this project can be used unter the HZB :doc:`license`.
+This software of this project can be used unter the GPL v.3, see :doc:`license`.

 Download
 ========